 Even for those experienced travellers it can be tricky to differentiate between all Africa’s Indian Ocean islands.
 If you struggle to tell the difference between the Maldives and Mauritius or your sea shells from your Seychelles then this is for you.
 Each island enjoys its own unique attractions and qualities and all are worth visiting in their own right.
 To help you tell which one appeals specifically to you we crafted this special guide.

-Best time to visit: April – June, September – December
+- Best time to visit: April to June, and September to December

 Mauritius is considered the ideal island getaway.
 Postcard perfect beaches and world-class resorts ensure that this palm-fringed oasis of beautiful beaches, coral reefs and tropical rainforests is immensely popular.